Yamini2001/LeetCode-Solutions/README.md

  Return the number of possible valid selections.

  ## Smallest Number With All Bits
- Return the smallest number x greater than or equal to n, such that the binary representation of x contains only set bits
+ Return the smallest number x greater than or equal to n, such that the binary representation of x contains only set bits.

+ ## Minimum number of Increments on Subarray to form a target Array
+ Return the minimum number of operations to form a target array from initial.

 ### Implementation